DevSysEngineer/openhappen/README.md

 Crawl-delay: xxx
 ```

+### Cookie wall
+If you are using a cookie wall, please make sure that you wall is not blocking our bot.

 ### How to block OpenHappen bot?
 If you wish to block our bot, add the lines below in your `robots.txt`.
 It will be appreciated if you create an `issue` why you blocking our bot.
 Maybe we can help each other?